NHSDigital/communications-manager-api/tests/docs/partials/validation/test_invalid_contact_details_email.rst

     :header-rows: 1

     * - Value
-      - invalidEmailAddress
+      - Description
-    * - None
+    * - invalidEmailAddress
       - Used to ensure invalid email address is not accepted